jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

    |
 65 | instance Database be AwesomeDb
    |          ^^^^^^^^^^^^^^^^^^^^^
 ```

 Because we use two parameters for this instance (`be` and `AwesomeDb`)
 we must lift the default restriction on this with this langauge extension.

 ### DeriveGeneric
 `DeriveGeneric` was discussed in a
 [previous blog post]({filename}/pragmatic-haskell-simple-servant.md).
-In short: `Generic` allows for introspection of data structures since they can
+In short: `Generic` allows for introspection of data structures using the
-be represented as a recursive structure.
+fact any data structure can be moddeled in a regular (generic) pattern.

 ### OverloadedStrings
 `OverloadedStrings` is probably the most common language extension.